lustered/cuteplayer/README.md

     sometimes pygame.mixer.music will fail to load a song, but works if you click it again shuffle plays the next song before current song ends shuffle stops playing songs
-    won't open if a song has emojis, simlpy rename
+    using shuffle more than once doesn't override song length repeat won't open if a song has emojis, simlpy rename